mattragoza/MRE-PINN/README.md

 # MRE-PINN

-Physics-informed networks for elasticity reconstruction in magnetic resonance elastography.
+This repository contains code for the paper *Physics-informed neural networks for tissue elasticity reconstruction in magnetic resonance elastography* which is to be presented at MICCAI 2023.

 ![MRE-PINN examples](MICCAI-2023/images/patient_image_grid.png)

 ## Installation

-Run the following to setup the conda environment and install it as a Jupyter notebook kernel:
+Run the following to setup the conda environment and register it as a Jupyter notebook kernel:

 ```bash
 mamba env create --file=environment.yml